 NOAA Fisheries is committed to the protection of harp seals.
 Targeted management actions taken to secure protections for these seals include:

-Collisions between harp seals and vessels can injure or kill seals.
+Vessels can injure, kill, or disturb harp seals.
 The most effective way to reduce vessel disturbance is for vessels to stay away to keep seals and vessels apart.
 In New England, we have issued “Share the Shore” seal watching guidelines to reduce the disturbance of harp seals.